joshrp/moonlight-docs/Setup-Guide.md

 If you are not able to stream when connected to the same network as your gaming PC, you may need to add firewall rules to stream successfully.
 First, try disabling the firewall software on your gaming PC (usually Windows Firewall or a firewall integrated into your anti-virus software) to confirm it's a firewall-related problem.

 ### Windows Firewall
-GeForce Experience should create rules for Windows Firewall automatically, but in the event that they don't work, you can create the rules required to host streaming by using the following steps:
+Sunshine and GeForce Experience should create rules for Windows Firewall automatically, but in the event that they don't work, you can create the rules required to host streaming by using the following steps:
 1. Open a Command Prompt or PowerShell window as administrator
 2. Run the following 2 commands:
 ```